Nadim-Nahle/Movies-Fanatics/README.md

 <img src='./SEF Readme Template (3)/title2.svg'>

-> A website that connect users based on their movie taste.
+> Movie fanatics is a website for movie lovers, our philosophy is to connect users based on their movie taste in order to discuss these movies.<br/>

+### Normal user Stories
-> Users can check trending movies or search for any movie and watch or download trailers.<br/>
+- As a user, I can check trending movies or search for any movie and watch or download trailers.
-> Users can follow other users by swiping right based on their favorite movie.<br/>
+- As a user, I can follow other users by swiping right based on their favorite movie.
-> Users that follow each others can connect via live chat to discuss movies or tv shows.</br>
+- As a user, I can connect with my followings via live chat to discuss movies or tv shows.

+### Premium user Stories
-> Premium users get access to a chatbot that provides exclusive links to download movies.</br>
+- As a premium user, I get access to a chatbot that provides exclusive links to download movies.

+### Premium user Stories
-> Admins can acess the admin panel using a face recognition login system.
+- As an admin, I can acess the admin panel using a face recognition login system.
+- As an admin, I can track users and delete or edit any user.

 <br><br>